Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Probabilistic Global Optimum Approach

 containing two unknowns: the probability $p(\mathrm{go})$ that the globally optimal plan is followed and the expected costs $\mathbf{E}( G_{\neg\mathrm{go}})$ in case the latter is not followed.

-As neither humans nor this approach strive for strict optimality, the probability $p(\mathrm{go})$ is not the probability that the globally optimal plan $\mathrm{go}$ is exactly followed.
-Instead, it is the probability that any plan that is \textit{close to} $\mathrm{go}$ is pursued.
-In order to define the term "close to" and to check how much those uncertainties in perception and prediction affect the probability $p(\mathrm{go})$, we additionally consider the following marginal cases: Every traffic participant $i$ can be a dynamic driver or a defensive driver.
+As neither humans nor this approach strive for strict optimality, we approximate equation (\ref{eqn:expected_cost_with_probability}) as follows: the probability $p(\mathrm{go})$ is not the probability that the globally optimal plan $\mathrm{go}$ is exactly followed.
+Instead, it is the probability that our model is compliant $p(\mathrm{go})=p(\mathrm{mc})$ and thus any plan that is \textit{close to} $\mathrm{go}$ is pursued.
+For the second unknown, the expected costs in case of the non optimal plan $\mathbf{E}( G_{\neg\mathrm{go}})$, we consider a conservative fallback plan ($\mathrm{cfb}$), such as refraining from entering a potential collision zone.
+We consider these costs as $G_{\neg\mathrm{go}}=G_{\mathrm{cfb}}$.
+These considerations yield

+In order to check for model compliance, we first check for ambiguity, i.e. how much uncertainties in perception and prediction affect the global optimum.
+Therefore, we consider the following marginal cases: Every traffic participant $i$ can be a dynamic driver or a defensive driver.
 That is, the cost parametrization is chosen accordingly.
 We check whether all permutations of the cost parametrizations yield the optimum in the same homotopy class, employing the concept of trajectory homotopy of \cite{schulz_hirsenkorn_2017} and \cite{Bender2015combinatorial}.
 An example for different homotopy classes can be seen in Figure \ref{fig:page1fig_b} and for equal homotopy classes in \ref{fig:page1fig_c}.
 Further, the marginal cases of the PAC sensing system are included here in order to consider the marginal case of the worst combination of uncertain perception and uncertain prediction.

-If the marginal cases yield optima in different homotopy classes, the optimal solution of the situation is ambiguous and thus, the probability of our globally near-optimal plan $p(\mathrm{go})$ is lowered.
-One way of dealing with this situation would be to force a solution in a certain homotopy class, by assuming that others will certainly try to avoid a collision, in the hope of increasing $p(\mathrm{go})$.
-However, the consequences of such behavior are hard to assess.
-Rather, we consider the second unknown of eq. (\ref{eqn:expected_cost_with_probability}), the expected costs of the non optimal plan $\mathbf{E}( G_{\neg\mathrm{go}})$, which becomes increasingly important.
-Instead of trying to force a behavior, we check the costs for a more defensive maneuver, such as refraining from entering a potential collision zone, and consider these as $\mathbf{E}( G_{\neg\mathrm{go}})$.
+If the marginal cases yield optima in different homotopy classes, the optimal solution of the situation is ambiguous and thus, the probability that our model describes the evolution of the situation correctly $p(\mathrm{mc})$ is lowered.
+Instead of trying to force the solution in our preferred homotopy class, while assuming that others will certainly try to avoid a collision and thus follow our desire, we consider a more conservative fallback plan.